 Using multiple bands simultaneously could improve performance.
 Applications affected by high bandwidth and latency, such as media streaming or gaming, will benefit from increased capabilities, with more bandwidth to work with.
-Additionally, large uploads and downloads should perform better and see a speed increase.
+Additionally, large uploads and downloads should perform better and experience increased speed.
 And on networks with many devices connected via the usual 2.4 GHz band, congestion should be less of a concern with the other available bands.
-This all sounds fantastic, and we should be looking at significantly improved performance across the board if it works as promised.
-However, the technology has some drawbacks that you will want to know about.
+This all sounds fantastic, and we should see significantly improved performance across the board if it works as promised.
+However, the technology has some drawbacks you should know about.
 Before upgrading to a Wi-Fi 7 router this year, you need to understand these drawbacks.

 1. It’s not ready for prime time yet

-Client devices are made with the Wi-Fi 7 standard, so it’s not like they don’t exist.
+Client devices are built to the Wi-Fi 7 standard, so they do exist.
 But with new technologies like this, it simply takes time for the market as a whole to adopt the new solutions.
 Additionally, Wi-Fi 7’s theoretical and advertised speed of up to 46 Gbps will not be possible for most devices.
-You’ll see much lower daily speeds, and even then they’ll be capped by your Internet service provider’s limits.
+You’ll see much lower daily speeds, and even then, they’ll be capped by your Internet service provider’s limits.

 2. The best feature of Wi-Fi 7 isn’t even really supported